MuteBard/Graphql-tutoring/README.md

 Able to use both Queries and Mutations (no db, not able to save)

 ### Summary for 9/9/2024
-Able to effictively search per field, need to add update and delete mutations later
+Able to effictively search per field, has update and delete mutations